Asthmatic Bronchitis Treatment Clinic Q&A

+When asthma and acute bronchitis coexist, the illness is known as “asthmatic bronchitis.”
+Asthma and bronchitis are respiratory diseases that can cause irritation, inflammation, and coughing of the airways.
 Don’t let your asthma or bronchitis symptoms run you down.
 Visit Niagara Falls Urgent Care today!
 Our professionals in Niagara Falls, NY are ready to help you feel better.
-For more information, please call us or request an appointment online.
+We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.
+For more information, please contact us or request an appointment online.
 Walk-ins are welcome!

 Asthma and Bronchitis can stop you in your tracks and completely overturn your day.
 When the wheezing starts, coughing is not long behind it.
 Feeling short of breath, all of these symptoms can completely overhaul any progress you’ve been making.
 If you are struggling with Asthma or Bronchitis, come visit us at Niagara Falls Urgent Care today, our professional medical staff is available to help diagnose and get you the treatment you need to continue on with your daily life.